Karran Faucets Review & Rating Updated: March 21, 2024

 At one cycle per second, the test takes six days to complete.

-A second stress test, informally known as the "burst test," subjects the cartridges to a water pressure surge of 500 psi – 10 times typical household water pressure for one minute.
-If the cartridge leaks or deforms under this pressure, it fails.
+A second cartridge test, informally known as the "burst test," subjects the cartridges to a water pressure surge of 500 psi – 10 times typical household water pressure for one minute.

 Life-Cycle Stress Testing: For a video showing the operation of the type of machine that puts faucets through life-cycle testing, go here.
 Warning: it's very noisy.